yueatsprograms/ttt_cifar_release/README.md

 	- `dataroot` variable in `script_test_c10.py`.
 3. Run `script.sh` for the main results, and `script_baseline.sh` for the baseline results.
 4. The results are stored in the respective folders in `results/`.
+5. Once everything is finished, the results can be compiled and visualized with the following utilities:
+	- `show_table.py` parses the results into tables and prints them.
+	- `show_plot.py` makes bar plots like those in our paper, and prints the tables in latex format; requires first running `show_table.py`.
+	- `show_grad.py` makes the gradient correlation plot in our paper.